pierrenoel/Laravel-Briefing/03.Exercice/b.step2.md

 **TIPS: don't forget to launch your app with a `php artisan serve`**

-# Diplay a specific article with the id
+# Display a specific article with the id

 Now we are going to select a specific article by its **id**.
 Don't forget to adapt the route if it is not done yet!